Roanoke Starbucks workers unanimously vote to form union - NewsBreak

 ROANOKE, Va.
 (WFXR) — Roanoke Starbucks workers plan on celebrating Saturday afternoon after the baristas at the Bridges store unanimously voted to form a union.

-Chuck Simpson, vice president of the Western VA Labor Federation, shared a statement saying that the Bridges’ Starbucks workers virtually decided in a 14-0 vote on Monday, June 27 to form a union, becoming the first store to unionize in Roanoke and southwest Virginia.JANUARY 2022: Employee union effort brewing in Richmond-area Starbucks
+Chuck Simpson, vice president of the Western VA Labor Federation, shared a statement saying that the Bridges’ Starbucks workers virtually decided in a 14-0 vote on Monday, June 27 to form a union, becoming the first store to unionize in Roanoke and southwest Virginia.Virginia awarded over $200 million to expand broadband Internet access in rural areas

 Workers reportedly filed their recognition petition in February, cast their ballots throughout June, and officially became a union through Workers United during the National Labor Relations Board meeting on Monday.